Deformation assisted precipitation in binary alloys: A competition of time-scales

+Dynamical evolution of Eqs. \ref{eq:n_dynamics} and \ref{eq:c_dynamics} in the main text was performed with a semi-implicit Fourier spectral method \cite{ProvatasBook}.
+The time discretized form we adopt for our equations in Fourier space is,

+Here, $\hat{L}_{n/c}^t$ and $\hat{N}_{n/c}^t$ are the linear and non-linear terms associated with each field in Fourier space and superscripts indicate the time-step of each term.
+In the above, we apply the frequently applied approximation that the linear operator associated with the evolution of the $n$ and $c$ fields is diagonal with elements $\hat{L}^t_{n/c}$.
+Rearranging the above, we can rewrite the discretized scheme as follows,

-Dynamical evolution of density and composition fields was performed with a semi-implicit Fourier spectral method \cite{ProvatasBook}.
-The numerical values of the parameters employed in these simulations are shown in Table \ref{tab:Dynamics_Params}.
-These choices were made to allow for simultaneous precipitation and plastic response for the strain-rates we employ.
-The choice of strain-rate was set such that a non-negligible amount of strain-energy could be imparted into the system prior to precipitation, and the total strain imparted stayed within the realm of experimentally achievable deformation.
+The fields can then be evolved using the information from the previous time-step for $c$ and previous two time-steps for $n$.
+The parameters employed to evolve the dynamical equations are shown in Table \ref{tab:Dynamics_Params}.
+These parameters were employed to allow for simultaneous precipitation and plastic response for the strain-rates we employ.
+The choice of strain-rate was set such that a non-negligible amount of strain-energy could be imparted into the system prior to precipitation while staying within the confines of strains applied during deformation of materials.